-- 1.1 Askari Islamic Asset Allocation Fund (the Fund) was established under the Non Banking Finance Companies (Establishment and Regulation) Rules, 2003 (the NBFC Rules).
-It was registered under a Trust deed executed between Askari Investment Management Limited (a wholly owned subsidiary of Askari Bank Limited) as the Management Company and MCB Financial Services Limited as the Trustee on August 26, 2008 and was approved by the Securities and Exchange Commission of Pakistan (SECP) as a Notified Entity on June 25, 2009 in accordance with the Non-Banking Finance Companies and Notified Entities Regulations, 2008 (the NBFC Regulations).
-The registered office of the Management Company is situated at Office No: 2/W, Kashmir Plaza, Jinnah Avenue Blue Area, Islamabad with its Head Office situated at 20 C, Khayaban-e-Nishat, Phase VI, DHA, Karachi. - 1.2 The Fund offers units for public subscription on a continuous basis.
-The units are transferable and can also be redeemed by surrendering them to the Fund except for the core units which are subject to certain restrictions as per NBFC Regulations and the constitutive documents of the Fund.
-The units are listed on the Islamabad Stock Exchange Limited. - 1.3 As per the offering document, the Fund shall invest in shariah compliant equities and debt securities and other shariah compliant instruments including shariah compliant securities available outside Pakistan as approved by the Shariah Advisor and SECP from time to time. - 1.4 Pakistan Credit Rating Agency Limited (PACRA) has assigned an asset manager rating of 'AM3+' to the Management Company on May 16, 2013.
+- 1.1 Askari Islamic Income Fund (the Fund) was established under a Trust Deed executed between Askari Investment Management Limited (a wholly owned subsidiary of Askari Bank Limited), as Management Company and MCB Financial Services (Pvt) Limited as Trustee on August 26, 2008 and was approved by the Securities and Exchange Commission of Pakistan (the SECP) as Notified Entity on June 25, 2009 in accordance with Non-Banking Finance companies and Notified Entities Regulations, 2008 (the NBFC Regulations).
+The registered office of the Management Company is situated at Office No. 2/W, Kashmir Plaza, Blue Area, Jinnah Avenue, Islamabad with its Head Office situated at 20-C, Khayaban-e-Nishat, Phase VI, DHA, Karachi. - 1.2 The Fund is an open-ended mutual fund and offers units for public subscription on a continuous basis.
+The units are transferable and can be redeemed by surrendering them to the Fund except for the core units which are subject to certain restrictions as per the NBFC Regulations and the constitutive documents of the Fund.
+The units are listed on the Islamabad Stock Exchange Limited. - 1.3 As per the offering document, the Fund shall invest in shariah compliant income instruments, such as debt securities, placements under Mudarabah, Murabaha and Musharaka arrangements and other shariah compliant instruments including shariah compliant instruments outside Pakistan. - 1.4 The Pakistan Credit Rating Agency Limited (PACRA) has assigned an asset manager rating of 'AM3+' to the Management Company on May 16, 2013.
 As per the rating scale of PACRA, this rating denotes that the asset manager meets high industry standards and benchmarks.
-Further, Pakistan Credit Rating Agency Limited (PACRA) has assigned a performance rating of "3 Star" (short term) to the Fund on November 06, 2012. - 1.5 Title to the assets of the Fund are held in the name of MCB Financial Services Limited as trustee of the Fund.
+Further, PACRA has assigned the stability rating of the Fund to 'AA-(f)' on January 30, 2013.
+The rating of the Fund denotes a very strong capacity to manage relative stability in returns and very low exposure to risks. - 1.5 Title to the assets of the Fund are held in the name of MCB Financial Services Limited as trustee of the Fund.